Two Sides of the Same Coin: Heterophily and Oversmoothing in Graph Convolutional Neural Networks: Model Design

-Our analysis in \S~\ref{subsec: sign_theory} highlights that, when allowing signed messages, oversmoothing is initially triggered by low-degree nodes.
-Thus, our second proposed mechanism aims to compensate for low degrees via degree corrections.
+Our analysis in \S~\ref{subsec:node_profile} and \S~\ref{subsec: sign_theory} highlights that, {when the homophily level is high (or error rate is low)}, oversmoothing is initially triggered by low-degree nodes.
+Thus, we aim to compensate for low degrees {by learning new edge weights.
+Unlike attention which encodes similarity of features, these weights only contain structural information (i.e., degrees).}

-Based on Eq.~(\ref{eq: signed_message_initial_stage}), and given that most well-trained graph models have a relatively low error rate at the shallow layers (i.e, $e_i^l \ll 0.5$ for small $l$), we require that the node degrees satisfy $\ratioi \geq \frac{1}{1-2e_i^0}$ to prevent oversmoothing.
-As we mentioned in \S~\ref{sec:summary-theory}, the degrees appear in our theorems due to the renormalization trick on the adjacency matrix (\S~\ref{section: background}).
-Since the node degrees cannot be modified, our strategy is to \textit{rescale} them.
-Specifically, starting with the original formulation after a propagation at layer $l+1$:
+Based on Eq.~(\ref{eq: signed_message_initial_stage}), we require that the node degrees satisfy $\ratioi > \frac{1}{(1 - 2e_i^0)(\rho+(1-\rho)h_i)}$ to prevent oversmoothing.
+Since the node degrees cannot be modified, our strategy is to \textit{rescale} or correct the {edge weights} by multiplying with scalars $\tau_{ij}^l$: